-Buy Investment Property In Greece
+Buy Investment Property in Greece, in 2021

 Currently, Greece property prices are relatively low compared to those in some other European countries, which makes Greece very attractive for capital investment.
 Moreover, Greek living standards are much higher than, in Bulgaria or in Montenegro, while the crime rate is extremely low.

-Main benefits of buying a property and residing in Greece are: safety and serenity, rich history and ancient monuments, warm mediterranean climate and locals speak fluent English.
+Main benefits of buying a property and residing in Greece are safety and serenity, rich history and ancient monuments, warm Mediterranean climate and locals speak fluent English.

 Foreign investors can apply for the Greece Residence Permit (Greece Golden Visa), which allows Greece permanent residence, in a European country.
 To be eligible for High Net Worth Immigration to Greece, Investors just need to buy a property valued at 250,000 Euros, and they can include their family members and dependents in the application.

 Therefore, buying property in Greece is a fast and efficient method of obtaining the Greece Residence Permit for High Net Worth Individuals from non-EU countries.